Company Catalysts

 Strategic Transactions

-Catalyst: Potential acquisition of Mynaric (controlling stake) subject to restructuring and regulatory approvals
+Catalyst: Potential acquisition of Mynaric (laser optical communications) – closing pending StaRUG completion and regulatory approvals

 Other Key Events